Documentation

 Basic Motor Control

 The aim of this tutorial is to get a motor turning with your kit.
-To complete this tutorial, you’ll need the following:

-• A battery (charged, of course)
+• A charged battery

 • A motor (see specification below)